 Café Cares: Arenas de Cabrales

 Six days of eating around the clock and yet so much more to try!
+It's no surprise that Asturian foods (and drinks) made up a good portion of my best bites of 2015 list!

 Have you visited Asturias?
 What was your best bite?